 Extending the throat and seating bullets out farther is highly recommended for all types of bullets but is especially beneficial with solid shank bullets like the Barnes X and other solid copper types of bullets.
 The single shots are not restricted to a maximum overall cartridge length as in magazine rifles and permit seating bullets out much farther so more of the shank of the bullet is supported as the riflings are pressed into it when fired.

 I STRONGLY RECOMMEND EXTENDING THE THROAT IN .300 WIN.
 MAG.
 BARRELS!
 Factory .300 Win.
-Mag throats are quite short since the round was designed to fit in "standard length", ie, .30/06 length magazines.
+Mag throats are rough, oversize in diameter, and quite short since the round was designed to fit in "standard length", ie, .30/06 length magazines.
+After I throat the barrel you can really see the difference just looking into the chamber!
+HUGE difference!

 Most factory .375 H&H throats are an abomination.
 Rethroat the .375, and it will outshoot most varmint rifles!